Construction Cleaning

 Finally, rinse the floor thoroughly with clean water to ensure all residue is removed from your hardwood floors.
 Make sure to dry completely so the floors don't warp.
 Following these steps should keep your hardwood floors looking beautiful and help maintain their condition.

-How to Clean Construction Dust from Drywall and Plaster Dust
+Drywall and Plaster Dust Management

 When it comes to the best way to remove construction dust from drywall and plaster, the key is to start with the right approach.
 The best way to successfully clean the area is by using a vacuum cleaner with a HEPA filter attachment as well as damp mopping the surface.